 The section “Research & Encounters” publishes innovative scientific work, debates between analysts, dossiers on major figures of psychoanalysis, or on current issues.
 The section “Revue” (Books, Reviews, scenes) offers critiques and commentaries on French as well as international psychoanalytic news in publishing, the press and art.

-All abstracts and keywords from the articles in the thematic section and “Research & Encounters” are translated into English and Spanish.
+Abstracts and keywords are translated into English and Spanish.

 Criteria for selecting articles